KxSystems/docs/docs/basics/cmdline.md

 Syntax: `-g B`

-Allows switching of garbage collect to immediate(1) mode instead of deferred(0).
+Allow switching of garbage collect to immediate(1) mode instead of deferred(0).

 -   Immediate mode will return (certain types of) memory to the OS as soon as no longer referenced and has an associated overhead.
 -   Deferred mode will return memory to the OS when either `.Q.gc[]` is called or an allocation fails, hence deferred mode has a performance advantage, but can be more difficult to dimension/manage memory requirements.

 Immediate mode is the V2.5/2.6 default, deferred is the V2.7 default.
 To use immediate mode, invoke as `q -g 1`.
 (Since V2.7 2011.02.04.)